linux-based/linux-based/README.md

           <tr>
             <td>
               <div align="center">
-                <p>I don't do well with drama, as it makes me extremely anxious and worried + I just flat out just <em>don't like it.</em> Don't expect me to engage in discourse or respond if you try to start something with me.
-In all likelyhood, I will give you a simple "mind your own business" & block you.</p>
+                <p>NOOO drama for me, please keep me out of it.</p>
-                <p>If a friendship becomes intense at the very start, or if I am labeled as someone's "favorite person", I may take a step back.</p>
+                <p>I really don't mean to sound rude here, but if you have a PD or a mental disorder where you need emotional support from someone, I am really not the person for that since I have one myself :')</p>
-                <p>Don't criticize my art or anything I create, even as a joke.
-I never ask for criticism & it doesn't bode well with me.
-Don't expect a nice response if you make fun of something I made or like.</p>
+                <p>I'm really sensitive to criticism about things I make or like, so don't give it.
+Respectfully, you know, I didn't ask.</p>
-                <div>Fellow PonyTowners: <strong>I am not playing the game for you & I am not going to cater to you.
-Don't be a dick.</strong></div>
+                <div>Fellow PonyTowners: <strong>Hello PonyTowners.
+Please don't interact with me if you're not going to be kind.
+I am not playing the game for you, so shooo with your drama and trolling.
+Nice players please INT tho!</strong></div>
               </div>
             </td>
           </tr>